Wiladams/schedlua/docs/asyncio.md

 With epoll, you essentially query a file descriptor to see if it is ready for a specified operation to occur without blocking.
-For example, if you want to ready from a network socket, you would perform the following operations:
+For example, if you want to read from a network socket, you would perform the following operations:

 ```lua
 function AsyncSocket.read(self, buff, bufflen)